pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

         [ 0.4388],
         [-0.1665]], grad_fn=<AddmmBackward0>)

-Auto Inference of Semantic Types
+Auto-Inference of Semantic Types
 --------------------------------

-We offer a simple utility function :class:`~torch_frame.utils.infer_df_stype` where you can automatically infer the :class:`~torch_frame.stype` of different columns in the provided :class:`~pandas.DataFrame`.
+We offer a simple utility function :class:`~torch_frame.utils.infer_df_stype` to automatically infer the :class:`~torch_frame.stype` of different columns in the provided :class:`~pandas.DataFrame`.

 .. code-block:: python